K. Davis Senseman

 Sara joined the firm in 2017.
 She started out her legal career as a paralegal in a large Minneapolis law firm.
 After law school, she returned to the same firm for several years as a construction litigation associate.
 Sara then spent a decade, first as an associate and later as a shareholder, practicing with a boutique firm working throughout the country on behalf of tribes and their business partners.
 There she handled a wide variety of transactions and litigation, but emphasized construction, financing, regulatory, environmental, and general business matters.
 She continues to focus on these practice areas today—both inside and outside Indian country.
 When she met the folks of Davis Law Office, despite their diverse legal backgrounds, it was clear that all shared the same goals for a modern, client-focused law firm: a collaborative approach to the practice; reasonable rates; a smart and agile firm structure; superior work product; and strong community involvement.

 Sara grew up in western South Dakota and came to the Twin Cities for college.
 She attended the University of Minnesota, graduating summa cum laude with a B.A. in Spanish and later cum laude from the U. of M. Law School.
-Sara is Co-Chair of the Board of Directors of the Minnesota Indian Women’s Resource Center in Minneapolis.
+Sara is a past Co-Chair of the Board of Directors of the Minnesota Indian Women’s Resource Center in Minneapolis.
 She is also a Special Member of the Minnesota American Indian Bar Association, as well as a member of the Minnesota Lavender Bar Association.
 She lives in South Minneapolis with her partner and an ornery housecat.
 Outside of work, she loves to travel, read and write fiction, try new food trucks, and bicycle around the Cities.

 When Emily met Davis for coffee in 2013 it was clear that the two shared the same professional core values: thinking outside the box, adding real value to clients’ lives, fee transparency, and holistic advocacy, to name a few.
 DLO was ready to add on another attorney, Emily was ready to join forces with the awesome DLO and CoCo energy, and the rest is history!
 Emily sees herself as “general counsel” for people who happen to be business owners.
 Most of her practice focuses on transactional business matters, but she also assists clients with family matters, such as estate planning, and litigation advising.
 Prior to coming on board with DLO, Emily litigated and negotiated family law cases, was trained and worked as a mediator, and clerked for two different judges.
 Before attending law school at the University of Minnesota, Emily worked at a magazine for a number of years and earned her bachelors degree in English Literature from the University of Wisconsin – Madison.
 Despite being a lawyer, she is also a creative person.
 She and her spouse, Mark, have three young kids and a Frenchie named Walter, who calls CoCo his second home.